California Patent Attorney

 Charles P. Ginsburg – Los Altos, CA

 Received the patent for the first practical videotape recorder.
+In 1956, CBS became the first network to employ videotape recording technology.

 Theodore Harold Maiman – Los Angeles, CA